money-on-chain/RDOC-Contract/integration.md

     throw Error('Can not find MoCState contract.');
   }

-  // Loading BProToken contract.
+  // Loading RProToken contract.
 It is necessary to compute user balance const riskProToken = await getContract(RiskProToken.abi, riskProTokenAddress);
   if (!riskProToken) {
     throw Error('Can not find RiskProToken contract.');